garak92/powered-plymouth-theme/README.md

 # powered-plymouth-theme

-A plymouth theme forked from the wonderful tux-plymouth-theme.
+A plymouth theme forked from the wonderful tux-plymouth-theme (https://github.com/Tux4Ubuntu/tux-plymouth-theme).
 The idea is the same: to have a Tux themed plymouth-theme.
 Except now the Tux logo is more stylized and it has the phrase "Powered by GNU/Linux" so everyone knows what you are using!
 Sadly, I could not find the author of the image.
 Please, if you are the author, let me know, and apologies in advance.

-INSTALLATION INSTRUCTIONS
+INSTALLATION INSTRUCTIONS (tried on Pop!_OS 20.04)

 1. sudo git clone https://github.com/garak92/tux-plymouth-theme/
 2. cd powered-plymouth-theme/